Ivan-LB/Ivan-LB/README.md

 # 💫 About Me:
-🦾 I am a Biomedical Engineer student looking forward to learn more about the tech industry.
+🦾 I am a Biomedical Engineer looking forward to learn more about the tech industry.

 ## 🌐 Socials: